-- Franklin Leonard, Founder, The Black List 26
+- Franklin Leonard, Founder, The Black List 27

-According to the 2012 Creative Skillset employment census, only 0.3% of the total film workforce are disabled (0.2% in production, 0.1% in exhibition and none in distribution).
-This is a staggering under-representation of D/deaf and disabled people in filmmaking when disabled people make up over 20% of the UK population.
+In the UK, according to the 2012 Creative Skillset employment census, only 0.3% of the total film workforce is disabled (0.2% in production, 0.1% in exhibition and none in distribution).
+In the USA, "no large studies tracking people with disabilities in production, writing or directorial roles have ever been done."

+This is a staggering under-representation of D/deaf and disabled people in filmmaking when disabled people make up over 25% of the US population.